- 1 Definition corona (COVID) infection

 Pregnant women with COVID-19 infection

 The infection usually proceeds in the same way as among non-pregnant women, but a slightly increased risk of hospitalization has been seen.
 The risk of pneumonia is not increased, and infection between mother and fetus / child is not expected.
 Nevertheless, COVID-19 disease in the pregnant woman may cause unfavorable stress to the fetus and premature birth in some cases (Mascio DD, 2020).

-Two vaccines BioNTech / Pfizer (Comirnaty) and Moderna's vaccine contain RNA (RNA vaccines) which are the recipe for part of the virus surface.
+Two vaccines, BioNTech / Pfizer (Comirnaty) and the Moderna vaccine (Spikevax), contain RNA (RNA vaccines) which are the recipe for part of the virus surface.
 The BioNTech / Pfizer vaccine is stored at -70 degrees, the Moderna vaccine in a standard freezer.
+The Moderna vaccine generally has a slightly better vaccine effect than the Pfizer vaccine, but side effects are more common.